Get E-Book

 Watching Directories vs. Files

-Watching a directory gives you events for anything that happens inside it - files created, modified, deleted, renamed.
-The filename parameter tells you which file changed (usually).
-Watching a single file gives you events only for that specific inode.
+Watching a directory gives you events for anything that happens inside it: files created, modified, deleted, or renamed.
+The filename parameter usually tells you which file changed.
+Watching a single file is narrower, and on systems such as Linux it attaches the watch to the specific inode behind that path.

-But there's a gotcha with file-level watching.
+That inode detail is where file-level watching becomes fragile.
 If you watch config.json and something deletes it, the inotify watch on that inode becomes invalid on Linux.
 A new file created at the same path has a different inode.
-Your watcher is now watching nothing - the old inode is gone, and the new one was never registered.
+Your watcher is still attached to the old object, while the replacement path was never registered.

-Most production code watches the parent directory instead.
-If the file gets deleted and recreated - which is exactly what happens during atomic writes and editor safe-saves - the directory watcher catches the rename event because the directory itself still exists.
+For this reason, most production code watches the parent directory instead.
+If the file gets deleted and recreated, which is exactly what happens during atomic writes and editor safe-saves, the directory watcher catches the rename event because the directory itself still exists.
 File-level watchers often miss the replacement.

 The recursive Option